rehypejs/rehype-github/packages/color/readme.md

 * `behavior` ([`Behavior`][api-behavior],
   default: `'append'`)
-  — what to do with the existing code and the built content
+  — how to handle the result from the builder
 * `build` ([`Build`][api-build],
   default: [`defaultBuild`][api-default-build])
   — make rich content from a color